 What's the worst time for this?
 "Wet ice."
 Very cold snow or ice can be slick and hard to drive on.
 But wet ice can be even more trouble because it may offer the least traction of all.

-You can get wet ice when it's about freezing $(32^{\circ}F; 0^{\circ}C)$ and freezing rain begins to fall.
+You can get wet ice when it's about freezing (32°F; 0°C) and freezing rain begins to fall.
 Try to avoid driving on wet ice until salt and sand crews can get there.

-Whatever the condition -- smooth ice, packed, blowing or loose snow -- drive with caution.
+Whatever the condition - smooth ice, packed, blowing or loose snow - drive with caution.

 Keep your traction control system on.
 It improves your ability to accelerate when driving on a slippery road.
 Even though your vehicle has a traction control system, you'll want to slow down and adjust your driving to the road conditions.
-See "Traction Control System" in the Index.
+See Traction Control System (TCS) on page 4-8.

 Your anti-lock brakes improve your vehicle's stability when you make a hard stop on a slippery road.
 Even though you have the anti-lock braking system, you'll want to begin stopping sooner than you would on dry pavement.
-See "Anti-Lock" in the Index.
+See Braking on page 4-6.